 When working with an Architect you get a world of experience not available otherwise.
-An Architect has a university degree equal to post graduate, along with a minimum of three years of internship under a a licensed Architect, followed by a comprehensive testing regiment.
+Each has a university degree equal to post graduate, along with a minimum of three years of internship under a a licensed Architect, followed by a comprehensive testing regiment.
 Even after licensure there are continuing education requirements necessary to maintain a qualified license.
 All this structured and on the job education and training provides for a ‘big picture’ view.
 Though sometimes it may seem that there should be an “all we need is” approach, more often than not the problem is bigger than one might expect.
-We, as Architects, have the experience and knowledge to provide a complete solution for a given design problem.
+We have the experience and knowledge to provide a complete solution for a given design problem.

 NC State Licensed